ILLNESS: WRITER

 On the backburner are a couple of independent comics I’ve been trying to get off the ground for a while.
 One in particular combines my love of classic animation and cosmic horror.
 I call it The Doom That Came To Toonland.

-• How do you balance being an editor and being a writer?
-(Or double jobs, being a mom/dad, etc.- apply to your situation)
+being a writer?
+(Or double jobs, being a mom/dad, etc.- apply to your

 I tend to choose day jobs that don’t leave me physically or psychologically exhausted.
 I like to keep my life balanced around three circles in a Venn diagram.
 Circle One is creative fulfillment.
 Circle Two is exercise.
 Circle Three is farting around.